tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 # 13. LOOP — System Accounting Token

+Redemption logic is enforced by a dedicated Redemption Controller that operates independently of execution and settlement.

 ## 13.1 What LOOP Actually Is

 LOOP is the system’s internal unit for tracking **real, verified surplus that the platform has already earned and retained**.